wooksjs/wooksjs/docs/guide/index.md

 ## Response

 There is no generic response handling in Wooks.
-Each event-specific wrapper is responsible for managing the response from handlers.
+Each event-specific wrapper is responsible for managing the response from the handlers.
 For instance `@wooksjs/event-http` comes with a **responder** that is capable of calling `res.writeHead(...)` and `res.end(...)` based on the event context and returned values from event handler.